vyra-entity/vyra_base_python/docs/core/parameter.rst

 Change-Events
 -------------

-Überwachen Sie Parameteränderungen in Echtzeit:
+Monito you Parameterchanges in Echtzeit:

 .. code-block:: python